dave-nachman/agent-steps/README.md

 You write code like normal but can have the features of an agent framework through the use of a [Runtime](#running-workflows).

-Writing every day, non-DSL Python code can be more natural than writing graph-oriented code, and it can be easier to debug and reason about.
+Writing ordinary, non-DSL Python code can be more natural than writing graph-oriented code, and it can be easier to debug and reason about.

 ## Creating a workflow